-I would love if my memory was better.
-Instead of vague recollections, the kind where you have to question whether or not something actually happened, I could recollect more clearly, remember the exact detail of some past moment, in a way, relive my past.
+We would all love if our memory was better.
+We could recollect more clearly, remember the exact detail of some past moment, in a way, we could relive our past.
 If my memory was better I could recall the exact feelings, thoughts, and emotions which I’ve felt and that would make writing about such things so simple.
-Better yet, I would love to recall anything I read one time.
-All that information which seems to flow in and then out, only the smallest traces of it sticking with me, almost as if I hadn’t even attempted to learn it.
+Better yet, we would love to recall anything we read one time.
+All that information which seems to flow in and then out, only the smallest traces of it sticking with us, could become permanent.

-No more losing my keys or forgetting directions or spending the day trying to recall that one song I heard on the radio that one time.
+No more losing our keys or forgetting directions or spending the day trying to recall that one song we heard on the radio that one time.

 The answer to that is Michel De Montaigne.
 Montaigne was a French philosopher who is best known for his collection of thoughts which he mixed with real-life anecdotes, which are promptly called Essays.
-It is the way Montaigne thinks which has attracted people to him for centuries after his passing and is one of the reasons I’ve read his work.
+It is the way Montaigne thinks that has attracted people to him for centuries after his passing.
 An example of this unique perspective can be seen in the essay titled “On Liars” in which he lists a few benefits of having a bad memory.

-One benefit is that you have to use your own reasoning ability, your own logic, instead of relying on the works of others because you are unable to recollect the arguments of others in a cohesive manner.
+One benefit is that you have to use your own reasoning ability, your own logic, instead of relying on the works of others because you are unable to recollect the arguments others have made in a cohesive manner.

 If, thanks to memory, other people’s discoveries and opinions had been kept ever before me, I would readily have reached a settled mind and judgment by following other men’s footsteps, failing as most people do to exercise my own power.

-Another benefit that you may not have realized of bad memory, for I certainly did not, is that one talks less when their memory is poor.
+Another benefit that you may not have realized of having a bad memory is that you talk less when your memory is poor.

 I talk less; it is always easier to draw on the storehouse of memory than to find something original to say.